 I know how it feels and you doesn’t have to worry about it anymore.
 I’m here today to pump you up to kick start your career in fashion design as freelancer right now.
 I’m gonna take you through the step by step process of pre-preparations, opportunities, managing time and money, how much to charge as freelancer and the year plan to get you started as a beginner.
 I will take you through everything you need to know about freelancing.
-If you are in a hurry, I made this article into an eBook which you can download below.

 What is Freelancing and how can I make career in fashion design with freelancing?

 In my words, freelancing is doing a service for someone in a price you both agree on for a particular time or project.

 How is freelancing different from a regular job?

 Well, we all know job has regular commitment and dedication, where freelancing is lot flexible and can work on your own timings.
 Sounds fun right?

 The main point people miss about freelancing was, you are actually in charge of searching for work!
 Which means freelancing involves work + Business.

 Anyone can become an artist but making that art sell is where the biggest task comes.
 Whoops!

 I advise it would be great to have a part-time job at initial years.

 Pro’s and Con’s about career in fashion design as freelancer.